ankur-gupta/async/docs/suspendables/syntax.md

 The answer to this question is anti-climactic: *suspendable entities are not essential*.
 We could do asynchronous programming using other constructs such as classes or callbacks.
-In fact, the above `CountHello` class is a rudimentary implementation of a python generator (LINK TO AN EXAMPLE), which we will study later in the course.
+In fact, the above `CountHello` class is a rudimentary implementation of a python generator, which we will study [later](/generators/generator-class/) in the course.

 ### Verbosity & Mental Model
 Our pseudocode examples ignored syntax ambiguities.
 But when programming in python, we want